renovatebot/renovate/docs/usage/configuration-options.md

 `matchCurrentVersion` can be an exact semver version or a semver range.

-This field also supports Regular Expressions which should begin and end with `/`.
+This field also supports Regular Expressions which have to begin and end with `/`.
 For example, the following will enforce that only `1.*` versions:

 ```json